Nonparametric Learning Non-Gaussian Quantum States of Continuous Variable Systems

 \textit{Conclusions.} We study CV quantum states within the framework of the probabilistic tomographic representation of quantum mechanics.
 Unlike QPDFs, the quantum tomogram is a genuine PDF, depending on a directly observable random variable.
 We prove that the trace distance between two quantum states is bounded from below by the total variation distance between their tomograms.
 We introduce a KDE for the tomogram and show that, given a single set of tomographic parameters $\mu,\nu$ and $n = O(\varepsilon^{-5/2})$ samples, one can obtain a lower bound on the trace distance with precision $\varepsilon$.
 Furthermore, we demonstrate that the CF of the tomogram fully determines the quantum state and all its trace-based quantities.
 By proposing a novel KCFE, we introduce our KQSE method for reconstructing quantum states and their trace characteristics from noisy measurement data.
 Our estimator achieves a near-optimal convergence rate in squared distance of $\tilde{O}(1/T)$, where $T$ denotes the total number of samples.
 The method is universal: it performs reliably for arbitrary states, including non-Gaussian multimodal ones, which are crucial for achieving universal quantum computation~\cite{menicucci2006universal, takagi2018convex, hanamura2024implementing}, entanglement distillation~\cite{yokoyama2013ultralargescale}, quantum error correction~\cite{gottesman2001encoding,sivak2023realtime}, and metrological advantage~\cite{xu2022metrological}.
 In contrast to existing methods, our approach is independent of the shape of the tomographic distribution.
-While many non-Gaussian states retain Gaussian tails, our technique remains robust for any light-tailed PDF (and even for heavy-tailed distributions with a proper $K_{\mu,\nu}(\cdot)$ selection ~\cite{markovich2018light}), which frequently arise in practical scenarios and are relevant for quantum modeling.
-Finally, the proposed nonparametric framework naturally extends to multivariate and dependent data settings, offering a promising direction for our future work.
+While many non-Gaussian states retain Gaussian tails, our technique remains robust for any light-tailed PDF (and even for heavy-tailed distributions with a proper $K_{\mu,\nu}(\cdot)$ selection~\cite{markovich2018light}), which frequently arise in practical scenarios and are relevant for quantum modeling.
+Our future work will address the extension of KQSE to multivariate states by leveraging established multivariate kernel methods and their known convergence properties~\cite{ChaconDuong2020}.